julian-klode/lingolang/docs/permissions.md

 The steps $t_0, t_1, t_2$ do the following:

 0. The owned flag from the old target base permission is replaced with the owned flag from the given base permission.
 This is needed to ensure that we don't accidentally convert `om * om` to `m * om`.
 Keeping ownership the same throughout pointers also simplifies some other aspects in later code.
-1. If the new base permission has no exclusive read right, but the new target has exclusive write and write flags (is linearly writable), these flags are dropped.
+1. If the new base permission has no exclusive read right, but the new target has exclusive write and write flags (is linearly writeable), these flags are dropped.
 2. If the new base permission has no exclusive read right, but the new target has exclusive read and read flags (is linearly readable), the exclusive read flag is dropped.

 Steps 1 and 2 make it consistent: Without them, we could have a non-linear pointer pointing to a linear target.
 Since the target could only have one reference, but the pointer appears to be copyable (it is not, as the assignability rules also work recursively), we get the impression that we could have two pointers for the same target.
 It also allows us to just gather linearity info from the outside: If the base permission of a value is non-linear, it cannot contain linear values - this can be used to simplify some checks.